lsst-dm/dmtn-021/index.md

 *Sample PSF matching kernel* $\kappa$ *(left) and resulting decorrelation kernel,* $\phi$ *for the images shown in* [Figure 1](#figure-1-image-differencing).

 When we convolve $\phi$ ([Figure 2](#figure-2-kernels), right panel) with the raw image difference ([Figure 1](#figure-1-image-differencing), right-most panel), we obtain the decorrelated image, shown in the left-most panel of [Figure 3](#figure-3-decorrelated-diffim).
-While the noise visually appears to be greater in the decorrelated image, a closer look at the statistics reveals that this is indeed the case ([Table 1](#table-1-image-difference-statistics), [Figure 4](#figure-4-decorrelated-image-statistics) and [Figure 5](#figure-5-covariance-matrices)).
-[Table 1](#table-1-image-difference-statistics) and [Figure 4](#figure-4-decorrelated-image-statistics) show that the variance of the decorrelated image has increased.
-Indeed, the measured variances reveal that the variance of the uncorrected image difference was lower than expected, while the decorrelation has increased the variance to the expected level:
+The noise visually appears to be greater in the decorrelated image, and a closer look at the statistics reveals that this is indeed the case ([Table 1](#table-1-image-difference-statistics), [Figure 4](#figure-4-decorrelated-image-statistics) and [Figure 5](#figure-5-covariance-matrices)).
+[Figure 4](#figure-4-decorrelated-image-statistics) shows that the variance of the decorrelated image has increased.
+Indeed, the measured variances ([Table 1](#table-1-image-difference-statistics)) reveal that the variance of the uncorrected image difference was lower than expected, while the decorrelation has increased the variance to the expected level:

 |             | Variance  |  Covariance  |
 |-------------|-----------|--------------|